mokyu/supaplex-level-editor/README.md

  - Multi language support.
 English, Dutch and French (Thanks to Raphaël G.)

 ### Code Example
 The editor is made of 2 packages. `mokyu.libsupaplex` and `mokyu.libsupaplexLevelEditor`.
-The former is an easy to use API for interacting with Supaplex levels themselves.
-While the latter is the level editor itself.
+The latter is an easy to use API for interacting with existing and creating new Supaplex levels from scratch.
+While the former is the level editor itself.

    ```java
 // create an empty level collection with 111 empty levels